Newborn screening tests for your baby

 - Very long-chain acyl-CoA dehydrogenase deficiency (VLCAD)

-3. Amino acid metabolism disorders.
-Babies with these problems can’t process amino acids in the body.
-Amino acids help the body make protein.
+- Amino acid metabolism disorders.
+Babies with these problems can’t process certain amino acids properly in the body.
+Amino acids help build protein in your body.

 - Maple syrup urine disease (MSUD)